keptn/lifecycle-toolkit/docs/content/en/docs/implementing/day-2-operations/_index.md

 The `KeptnApp`, if defined by the user, should contain the reference to the newly added workload.
-This is mandatory, as the workload itself will not be able to progress if it is not part of a `KeptnApp`.
+This is mandatory, as the workload itself is not be able to progress if it is not part of a `KeptnApp`.
-For automatically discovered apps this will be done automatically.
+For automatically discovered apps this is done automatically.

 ```yaml